xingchenzhang/xingchenzhang.github.io/other_pages/previous_news.md

 permalink: /previous_news/
 ---

+[11/2025] I organized a BMVC2025 workshop "DIFA: Deep Learning-based Information Fusion and Its Applications" on 27th November 2025 in the Cutlers’ Hall, Sheffield, UK.
+Other organizers are Dr. Zhixiang Chen from University of Sheffield and Dr. Shuyan Li from Queen's University Belfast.
+More details can be found on our [workshop website](https://difa2025-bmvc.github.io/).

 [10/2025] Invited to give a talk at the "AI for everyone" event organized by the UK Huazhong University of Science and Technology Alumni Association.

 [09/2025] Our paper "Brain tumor segmentation using multimodal MRI" has been accepted by the DIFA 2025 workshop (BMVC2025).
 This paper is resulted from my MSc student Qinqing Li's final project.